 Link to Enroll

-This course is brought to you by Course Craft.
-Here’s the link to enroll.
-Go ahead and sign up and you’ll hear from me about live events and private sharing space soon.
+This course is brought to you by Soundwise.
+The link to enroll is Here or click the image below.
+Go ahead and sign up and you’ll hear from me about Opening and Closing Circles and private sharing space soon.
 Welcome!

 New year.
 Warm fire.
 Cold air.
 Cold sea.
 Warm sun.
 Elements balanced as we summit the midpoint of The Omen Days.
 It suddenly seems appropriate that New Year is the climax of the Twelve days of Christmas.
 That we begin on twenty-sixth of December and end on sixth of January.
 Today, this Celtic practice feels ancient.